 Second, a word-pair recognition task, where two distinct types of word-pairs are memorized, is modelled.
 The Voja learning rule is modified to match temporal lobe magnetoencephalography (MEG) data generated by each word-pair type observed during the task.
 This empirically grounds the associative memory model, which has not been possible using other cognitive modeling paradigms.

 The distinct implementation of Voja for each area, pre-frontal and temporal, demonstrates the different roles that the areas perform during learning.
 The thesis concludes by proposing psychological experiments to empirically validate these different roles.

-I previously worked at the CNRG during my last co-op term translating Dan Rasmussen's HRL code from Nengo 1.4 to Nengo 2.0.
+I previously worked at the CNRG during the final co-op term of my undergraduate degree translating Dan Rasmussen's HRL code from Nengo 1.4 to Nengo 2.0.
 I also developed a proof of concept GUI for visualising the data I was getting from the model, which then evolved (with the hard work of my lab-mates) into the current Nengo GUI.